 Students are promoted upon showing evidence of satisfactory mastery of grade level standards and skills.
 Students may be retained upon recommendation of the teacher with the approval of the administration after consultation with the parents.
 Other factors considered are maturity, skill in reading and mathematics, health, and general academic competence.
 Students either pass or fail the whole year.
+Students' previous grades, standardized test scores, and other classroom data are taken into consideration to determine promotion to the next grade.

-In the PreK years, we also consider elements such as basic understanding, the ability to communicate, and an acceptance of general norms like sharing and taking turns. (\Students must be three years old and potty-trained to enter K3.
-Be advised that if students are removed from FCA and placed in public school prior to 3rd grade, the state will hold to a September 1 birthday cut off, and students may be required to repeat a grade if their birthday falls after this date.)
+In the PreK years, we also consider elements such as basic understanding, the ability to communicate, and an acceptance of general norms like sharing and taking turns. \Students must be three years old and potty-trained to enter K3.
+Be advised that if students are removed from FCA and placed in public school prior to 3rd grade, the state will hold a September 1st birthday cut off, and students may be required to repeat a grade if their birthday falls after this date.